 Implementing this solution required extensive research involving power requirements, machining, and environmental concerns.
 As a result, outside sources were consulted and provided mentorship in the execution of this project.
 Engineering drawings were created, parts and components were procured from a variety of sources [including overseas providers].
 I was challenged with delivering a software solution that integrated CNC g code with motor instructions to ensure that our solution operated efficiently on the X, Y and Z axes.
 An Arduino Microcontroller with a custom motor shield was selected to manage milling operation and communication activities.
 To account for the power supply, cooling system, computer integration systems, and allowance for milling materials, the overall dimension of the system consumed a 6ft x 6ft x 6ft area.

 Thank you for reviewing my credentials.
 I welcome the opportunity to discuss my experiences in more detail as well as potential opportunities you may have available at this time.
+Please be aware that academics consume the majority of my waking hours.
+However, I am committed to responding to all correspondences in a timely manner.